+This table reports the estimated parameters for subsamples partitioned based on information asymmetry, and the standard errors of parameter estimates are reported in parentheses.
 To construct the ex ante measure of information asymmetry, we obtain Earnings per Share (EPS) forecasts at the firm-analyst level from the Institutional Brokers Estimates System (I/B/E/S) database.
-We also obtain the realized values of firm EPS from I/B/E/S. For each firm-year observation, following Terry (2017), we focus on the analysts' EPS forecasts in a two-quarter horizon, i.e., from 91 to 180 days before the data release.
-We first measure each analyst's forecast error for a given firm-year as the difference between each analyst's forecast and the realized value of firm EPS, normalized by the absolute value of realized EPS.
-Then, for each firm-year observation, we compute the Root Mean Square Error (RMSE) of the forecast errors.
-We use the RMSE of analyst forecast errors as the ex ante measure of information asymmetry.
-For each industry in our sample, we calculate the mean of the RMSE of analyst forecast errors.
-We rank industries according to this mean and split the full sample into high and low RMSE subsamples.
+We also obtain the realized values of firm EPS from I/B/E/S. We first measure each analyst's forecast error for a given firm-year as the difference between each analyst's forecast and the realized value of firm EPS normalized by the absolute value of realized EPS.
+Then, for each firm-year observation, we compute the root-mean-square error (RMSE) of the forecast errors.
+For each industry in our sample, we calculate the mean of the RMSE of analysts' forecast errors.
+We rank industries according to this mean and split the full sample into high- and low-RMSE subsamples.